dionolympia/dionolympia.github.io/README.md

 In the project directory, you can run:

-### `npm run pushToMaster -- "your commit message here`
+### `npm run deploy -- "your commit message here`

-This will apply the changes pushed to the development branch into the master branch of this project.
+This will apply the changes already pushed to the development branch into the master branch of this project.
 The master branch will receives the updates in a commit with your custom message.

 ### `npm start`